bogdan9898/flaskvel/docs/README.md

 def get_field_value(self, field_name)
 ```

-- Returns the value of the field.
+- Returns the value of a field.
 If the field is not present then returns `None`.

 ```python
 def get_field_rules(self, field_name)
 ```

-- Returns a list of all the rules of the field.
+- Returns a list of all the rules of a field.

 ```python
 def is_field_present(self, field_name)
 ```

-- Returns either `True` or `False` depending on whether or not the field is present.
-A field is considered present even if is sent with `None` as it's value.
+- Returns either `True` or `False` depending on whether or not the specified field is [present](rules#present).
+A field is considered present even if is sent with `None` as its value.

 ```python
 def is_field_nullable(self, field_name)